Bayt Jirja: Ottoman era

-Sometime after this, the village must have been destroyed, as a marble slab at the entrance to the yard of the village mosque proclaimed that Abdullah Pasha of Acre, via his delegate Mohammed Shahin, had rebuilt the village in 1825–26.
+During the 17th and 18th centuries, the area of Bayt Jirja experienced a significant process of settlement decline due to nomadic pressures on local communities.
+The residents of abandoned villages moved to surviving settlements, but the land continued to be cultivated by neighboring villages.
+The village must have been destroyed, as a marble slab at the entrance to the yard of the village mosque proclaimed that Abdullah Pasha of Acre, via his delegate Mohammed Shahin, had rebuilt the village in 1825–26.

 In 1838, Beit Jerja was noted as a Muslim village in the Gaza area.

 In May 1863, Victor Guérin visited the village.
 He found it had 370 inhabitants, and a wali with ancient granite columns.
 Socin found from an official Ottoman village list from about 1870 that Bayt Jirja had a population of 106, with a total of 34 houses, though the population count included men, only.
 Hartmann found that Bet Dschardscha had 32 houses.

 In 1883 the PEF's Survey of Western Palestine described Bayt Jirja as small, with gardens, and supplied with water from cisterns and a pond.

 British Mandate era

 In the 1922 census of Palestine, conducted by the British Mandate authorities, Beit Jerja had a population of 397 inhabitants, all Muslims, increasing in the 1931 census to 619, still all Muslim, in 115 houses.

 The villagers kept a shrine, located on the eastern edge and overlooking Wadi al-Abd, and which they believed to be the tomb of "prophet" (nabi) Jirja.
 An elementary school was established in the center of village in 1932, and it had 67 students in the mid-1940s.
 The village center also contained some small shops.
 There were a number of wells, ranging in depth from 30 to 80 meters, which supplied drinking and irrigation water.